 Backpacking solo for the very first time can be a rather intimidating experience!
 What will the journey entail?
 How do I gear up for this?
 There are probably loads of questions hitting your mind right now.
 One of the crucial ones to answer though is what are the best destinations for solo traveling?
+For those seeking an exciting solo adventure in the United States, Los Angeles, New York City, and San Francisco are all great destinations to start with, and make sure to look at US B1/B2 visa processing fee.
 If you’re inexperienced you don’t want to begin in the middle of the Egyptian desert – you’d rather prefer something less extreme, to help you transition into traveling alone on a consistent basis.

 To ensure you don’t feel overwhelmed than you already are, we’ve compiled a list of the best solo travel destination.
 Whether you’d spend time exploring the various cuisines a city has to offer or relaxing by the beach, here are the best spots to discover alone.

 Travel to this city to get to know the locals while being away from the confines of the internet or a bustling town.
 Its safari tour is one of the best in the world, offering solo travelers a chance to engage with like-minded people.
 At nights you can sleep in tents and have other participants as your source of entertainment.
 The anticipation and excitement of the Safari is a great way to unwind, enjoy what nature has to offer, and get to know zebras, lions, etc. upfront.